joseph-flinn/site/data/posts/0009-plg-product-triad.md

 while minimizing waste.

-Every department, team, and individual shares the same goal of improving the product and is aligned with the lean management priciples.
+Every department, team, and individual shares the same goal of improving the product and is aligned with the lean management principles.
 And each one of these entities brings a unique and important perspective in this alignment and plays a specific role in the makeup of the organization.